Haberdashers' Adams: House system

-Throughout the academic year there are many house events, revolving around the arts, sports or academic subjects.
-These include the House Music Competition; Dixon Cup, which covers drama and public speaking; Smedley Cup and House 7s, which are both rugby competitions; and other sports competitions such as House Cross Country and House Swimming.
+House events include the House Music Competition; Dixon Cup, which covers drama and public speaking; Smedley Cup and House 7s, which are both rugby competitions; and other sports competitions such as House Cross Country and House Swimming.
 Intra-house geography, history, poetry and languages competitions also take place.
-The newest house event is House E-Sports.

 Boarding houses and student leadership

 The school owns a number of dedicated boarding houses.
 The present junior hall (Longford Hall) is located by the school's playing fields about a mile away.
 In 2017 the Haberdashers' enabled the school to purchase and re-furbish Beaumaris Court, a former care home, to become the school's new senior boarding house, Beaumaris Hall.
 This new facility replaced the three senior boys' boarding houses which were situated in large Georgian townhouses facing the High Street.

 Longford Hall was built in 1785 for Colonel Ralph Leeke, political agent to the British East India Company; the building was designed by Joseph Bonomi, who was an associate of Robert and James Adam.

 The hall is located on top of a low rise and overlooks farmland towards the Lilleshall Monument.
 As with many such buildings, the first 100 feet in front of the hall comprises manicured grass, bordered by a ha-ha to prevent animals from entering; today the ha-ha is best known amongst pupils for forming a part of the school's annual house cross-country course.
 There are a small series of formal gardens, including a "Quad".
 Behind the hall is a selection of buildings around a central square including a dovecote, once part of the estate's home farm.

-Upon entry into the school in year 7, boarders are assigned to dormitories; upon moving to Beaumaris Court boys are often assigned to double or, in some cases, single rooms.
+Upon entry into the school in year 7, boarders are assigned to dormitories; upon moving to Beaumaris Court boys are assigned to double or, in some cases, single rooms, when these are available.

-In every upper sixth year there is a dedicated boarding captain (in addition to the four house captains, two school captains and a varying number of deputy school captains); collectively the school's captains are referred to as the front bench as they often sit in a line facing the rest of the student body at full school assemblies.